cartpauj/mingle-forum/readme.txt

 [Cartpauj Support Forums](http://cartpauj.icomnow.com/forum "Cartpauj Support Forums")

 == Frequently Asked Questions ==
-* My users can't register? - Dashboard -> Settings -> General -> Anyone can register -> Save
+* **My users can't register?** - Dashboard -> Settings -> General -> Anyone can register -> Save
-* Help!
-I can't create new topics - Step 1: Make sure you have watched the setup videos and have created both categories AND forums.
-Step 2: Check that the file permissions on the wpf-insert.php file are 644 or higher.
-Step 3: Delete the plugin, and re-install.
-Step 4: Contact your host to make sure the file ownership of the wpf-insert.php file is set to the correct user.
+* **Help!
+I can't create new topics** - Make sure you have watched the setup videos and have created both categories AND forums.
-* How can I hide the sidebar on the forum page? - When editing the forum page, if your theme supports it, you should be able to change your Template to a full-width one.
+* **How can I hide the sidebar on the forum page?** - When editing the forum page, if your theme supports it, you should be able to change your Template to a full-width one.
 If you don't see this option, either hire a developer to make one for you, or bug your theme author to add it.
-* I made customizations to the forum, but they get overwritten on every update - If you customize anything inside of the /mingle-forum/ folder it will be overwritten, there's no way around that.
+* **I made customizations to the forum, but they get overwritten on every update** - If you customize anything inside of the /mingle-forum/ folder it will be overwritten, there's no way around that.
 If all you're changing is CSS, then put it somewhere else, like at the bottom of your theme's styles.css file (which gets overwritten when you upgrade your theme FYI).
-* My skin looks bad/funny - Your theme is most likely causing a conflict with the forum's table styles.
+* **My skin looks bad/funny** - Your theme is most likely causing a conflict with the forum's table styles.
 We do our best, but can't possibly make the forum work for every conceivable WordPress theme.
 Find a friend who knows a thing or two about CSS and see if they'll help you get some custom styles set to fix the issue.
-* Can I put different forums on different pages? - No. Not right now, and maybe not ever.
+* **Can I put different forums on different pages?** - No. Not right now, and maybe not ever.
-* SEO friedly URL's are not working - Make sure you have permalinks enabled in WordPress.
+* **SEO friedly URL's are not working** - Make sure you have permalinks enabled in WordPress.
 Any setting but "default" should work.
 We personally like Day & Name for blogs, or Postname for non-blogs.
-* Google isn't indexing my forum pages - Step 1: Turn on SEO Friendly URLs in the options.
-Step 2: Make sure you don't have Canonical URLs enabled on the forum page.
-In fact, if your SEO plugin/theme supports disabling its features on certain pages, just disable any SEO functionality on your Forum page.
+* **Google isn't indexing my forum pages** - Step 1: Set WordPress Permalink settings to anything but default, then enable SEO Friendly URLs in the forum's options.
+Step 2: Make sure you don't have Canonical URLs enabled on the forum page by another plugin like All In One SEO Pack.
 Mingle Forum implements some of its own SEO features making this unneccessary.
-* I can only see the front page of the forum.
-No matter what I click, it goes back to the front page - Step 1: Make sure the forum isn't the home page of your site.
+* **I can only see the front page of the forum.
+No matter what I click, it goes back to the front page** - Step 1: Make sure the forum isn't the home page of your site.
 Mingle Forum does not currently work when set to the home page.
 Step 2: Try enabling or disabling SEO Friendly URL's in the Forum Options.
 Step 3: Are you using WP SEO by Yoast?
 If so, disable the option to rewrite ugly permalinks.
-* No images are showing up after I installed a new Skin - Either you got a bad skin, or you didn't upload the file structure correctly.
+* **No images are showing up after I installed a new Skin** - Either you got a bad skin, or you didn't upload the file structure correctly.
 The file structure after uploading the skin should be: /wp-content/mingle-forum-skins/THEMNAME/style.css...

 == Upgrade Notice ==
-* Mingle Forum 1.1.x and later contains some significant things.
+* Mingle Forum 1.1.x and later contains some significant changes.
 Your old skins will need to be replaced with one's that are compatible with 1.1.x or later.

 == Changelog ==
 = 1.1.0 =
-* We owe 99% of this one to ddart!!!
+* We owe 99% of the new design to ddart!!!
 Please send him a donation, http://ddart-bg.com/
 * Also want to give a special thanks to Xefir for his awesome contributions as well
-* Added option to define Login, Logout, and Signup URL's
+* Added option to define Login, Logout, and Signup URL's (seamlessly works with Theme my Login)
 * Added more BBCode options & images (ddart)
 * Added more smilies (ddart)
 * Added prettier icons (ddart)
 * Added smilies to quick reply (ddart)
 * Added ability to shrink Categories to save space
 * Added localized dates for non-english users (xefir)
+* Added below menu ad area
+* Added invisible cron to cleanup zombie posts & topics monthly
 * Changed styling of default skin (HUGE Thanks to ddart)
 * Changed profile header at top of Forum to save space
 * Changed breadcrumbs location